Interplay of itinerant electrons and Ising moments in a hybrid honeycomb quantum magnet TmNi$_3$Al$_9$: Results and Analysis

-Electrical resistivity of \TNA~with field along the crystal $c$ axis was performed to reveal the impact of the local moment on itinerant electrons.
-Fig.~\ref{fig:electric}(a) is the temperature-dependent resistivity $\rho (T)$ at various fields from 0 T to 2 T. Metallic behaviors are observed with the residual resistivity as low as ${0.08\ \mu\Omega\cdot\rm cm}$ when temperature approaches to 0.4 K in zero fields, and the ratio of the room-temperature resistivity to the residual resistivity is about ${\rho_{\rm 300K}/\rho_{\rm 0.4K}\simeq100}$.
-A sharp drop of the resistivity around $T_{\rm N}\simeq3$ K is observed, where the scatterings from the local moment fluctuations are greatly reduced in the long-range AFM state.
+To reveal the impact of the local moment on itinerant electrons, the electrical resistivity of~\TNA\ with field along the crystal $c$ axis is performed as well.
+The temperature-dependent resistivity $\rho (T)$ is shown in Fig.~\ref{fig:RT}(a) at various fields from 0 T to 2 T. Metallic behaviors are observed with the residual resistivity as low as ${0.12\ \mu\Omega\cdot\rm cm}$ at 0.4 K in zero field.
+The ratio of the room-temperature resistivity to the residual resistivity is about ${\rho_{\rm 300K}/\rho_{\rm 0.4K}\simeq100}$, suggesting a high quality of the measured single crystal.
+A sharp drop of the resistivity around $T_{\rm N}\simeq3$ K is observed, indicating that the scattering from the local moment fluctuations is greatly reduced in the AFM state.
+In zero field below $T_N$, Fermi liquid-like behavior of $\rho=A\cdot{T^{\alpha}}+{\rho_{0}}$ and $\alpha\simeq2$ is observed.
+In the external field, the coefficient $A$ and the residual resistivity ${\rho_{0}}$ are strongly enhanced in the vicinity of the QCP.
+The Fermi liquid behavior with parabolic temperature dependence ($\alpha\simeq2$) gradually evolves into non-Fermi liquid-like behavior with linear temperature dependence ($\alpha\simeq1$) at the critical field (Fig.~\ref{fig:RT}(b-d)).
+These phenomena are similar to the heavy fermion system, when the material was tuned to the quantum critical region by the magnetic field~\cite{VMPNAS2019}.
+Although in~\TNA, Tm$^{3+}$ moments are rather localized and the Kondo temperature is much smaller compared to heavy fermion systems, the conduction electrons are still greatly scattered by the enhanced spin fluctuations in the vicinity of the QCP.